NYUAD-Core-Bioinformatics/MIMI/_sources/workflow.rst.txt

     -o OUTPUT, --output OUTPUT
                             Output TSV file path (default: metabolites.tsv)

-3. **Custom Database**: Create your own when
+3. **Custom Database**: Create your own list of compounds.

+Useful for:
 - Working with novel compounds
 - Focusing on specific compounds of interest
 - Combining multiple data sources

-If you have a list of compounds without standardized identifiers, you can generate custom IDs and add them to your TSV file.
+MIMI relies on the unique identifiers in the "ID" column of a database file for its analysis.
+If you have a list of compounds without standard identifiers, and you know (or suspect) the chemical formulas for them, you may use the commandline template provided here to automatically generate and add custom IDs to your list.
+Any custom database file must already contain CF and Name columns for your compounds (names are optional).

 .. code-block:: text